voostindie/obsidian-md-filter/README.md

 - A transclusion only works if the instruction is on a single line, all by itself.
 Obsidian is more flexible, but Marked is not.
 And I don't want to rewrite the source content too much.
 - Transclusions don't work if the referenced file doesn't exist or has multiple matches in the Obsidian vault.
 - Transcluded files are not processed themselves.
-So, nested transclusion doesn't work.
+So, nested transclusion don't work.
 According to the Marked documentation it should work, but that's not my experience.
 I haven't looked into it further.
 - I chose to use the IA Writer block syntax for three reasons:
     1. It has the cleanest syntax in my opinion.
     2. It works for many different file types.